tiennou/Tank-Auth/README.md

 1. **Customize your user's permissions.** If you want to give certain user's extra power outside of their role, you can use the `overrides` table for that.
 This table allows you to add permissions outside of a user's role as well as remove permissions already within their role.
 1. **Fields in `overrides` table: `allow`.** This says whether a user can or cannot do a certain permission.
 Use `add_override()` to add to a user's permissions.
 The `flip_override()` method flips the `allow` field from a `1` to a `0` and vice versa.

-> When using the `permit()` method, Tank Auth checks your existing permissions from your role/s as well as any overrides you might have before returning a value.
+> When using the `has_permission()` method, Tank Auth checks your existing permissions from your role/s as well as any overrides you might have before returning a value.
 Cool!

 Custom Registration Fields